Reinhold Ebertin was born on 2/16/1901 at 4.40 in Görlitz, Germany. He died in the early morning of 3/14/1988, in Mirschlanden, Germany.

 Totally dedicated to a vegetarian diet, he also practiced yoga.

-His son Baldur E. Ebertin continues his work to the present day.
+His son Baldur E. Ebertin continued his work.

 On 10/28/1928, he founded the Ebertin Publishing House in Erfurt with the assistance and encouragement of his mother and worked as a journalist, writer, publisher and distributor of the "Ebertin Calender" and the astrological periodical "Der Seher" (The Seer).
 His first two books were entitled "Wege zum Horoskop" (Rapid and Reliable Analysis) and "Transite – welcher Tag ist günstig für mich" (Transits – what day is favourable for me?).
 At the end of his life he had written over sixty astrological textbooks.
 His work included 21 volumes translated into other languages, fifty annuals of Cosmobiology and forty annuals of Cosmobiology Yearbooks.